Metallic state in bosonic systems with continuously degenerate minima: Conclusion

 A generalized version of our analysis can be utilized to access the low energy behavior of three dimensional bosonic systems with symmetric (or Weyl) SOC.
 In the presence of Weyl SOC the single particle energy is minimized on a spherical shell of radius $\kap$.
 In order to bosonize the interacting model the `shell'-minima is approximated by a polyhedron.
 The faces of the polyhedron correspond to two dimensional flat patches of area $\sim \Lam^2$.
 Due to the unit codimension of the the shell-minima, each flat patch supports one dimensional dynamics which is similar to a 2D lattice of decoupled quantum wires.
 Thus a suitable generalization of Eqs. \eqref{eq:patches} and \eqref{eq:hydro} leads to the bosonization of the effective theory.
 Consequently, a three dimensional analogue of the RLL state is expected to be stabilized at weak coupling and low density, with various competing CDW instabilities arising at stronger interaction.

 Although we established the phase diagram through a tree-level scaling analysis, the RLL phase and the region close to the phase boundary on the symmetry broken side are expected to be robust against quantum corrections.
 Deeper into the symmetry broken side of the phase diagram other CDW operators become relevant at the RLL fixed point.
 Generally, in the presence of multiple relevant operators the dominant instability is determined by a combination of the bare interaction strength of these operators and their scaling dimensions \cite{Sur2017}.
 Various relevant operators, however, may mix under renormalization group (RG) flow to give rise to novel features that are unanticipated in our tree-level analysis.
 Therefore, a systematic RG analysis is required to fully characterize the phase diagram on the symmetry broken side of the phase boundary.
 An obvious choice of RG scheme within the hydrodynamic framework would be a coordinate-space based method, analogous to that applied to the sine-Gordon model.
 It is, however, non-trivial to use such a scheme in the presence of the constraint in \eq{eq:constraint}.
 A method based on simultaneous mode-elimination and increasing the number of patches may lead to a consistent scheme \cite{Son1999,Metlitski2015}.
 We leave such considerations to future work.
-Finally, we note that the phase diagram may also be modified in the region where the bare parameters no longer satisfy the contraints under which the effective theory was bosonized.
+We note that the phase diagram may also be modified in the region where the bare parameters no longer satisfy the constraints under which the effective theory was bosonized.
+In particular, the gapped mean-field state proposed in Refs. \cite{Sedrakyan2012, Sedrakyan2014} has a lower symmetry and energy per particle than the RLL, but it is realized in a stronger coupling regime ($\mf{m} V_0 > \bar{\rho}/\kap^2$) where our method anticipates symmetry broken states.
+Finally, in the presence of weak anisotropies that lift the degeneracy along the ring, the RLL state can, in principle, be realized in the regime where the interaction strength overcomes the energy difference due to the anisotropy.
+In contrast, if an anisotropy produces a generic smooth deformation of the ring then our methods are still applicable and the RLL state is expected to be realized.

 \onecolumngrid

 {\thesection.\arabic{equation}}